codeforamerica/bizfriendly-api/README.md

 ## <a name="development-setup"></a>Development Setup

-How To City is written in Python, and runs as a standalone [Flask application](http://flask.pocoo.org/).
+How to City is written in Python, and runs as a standalone [Flask application](http://flask.pocoo.org/).

 1. Set up [virtual environment](http://www.virtualenv.org/en/latest/#usage).